-An IND for the oral dosage form of phenoxodiol became effective in June 2003 which cleared the way to commence a study in collaboration with Yale University School of Medicine in patients with SCC of the cervix vulva and vagina.
-Phenoxodiol will be used on a monotherapy basis in patients following a primary diagnosis of cancer.
-Phenoxodiol will be administered daily for periods of up to 4 weeks prior to surgery or radiotherapy.
+An IND for the oral dosage form of phenoxodiol became effective in the US in June 2003 which allowed a study in collaboration with Yale University School of Medicine to be conducted in patients with cancer of the cervix vulva and vagina.
+This dose-response Phase IIa study is ongoing.
+Phenoxodiol is being used on a neo-adjuvant, monotherapy basis in patients following a primary diagnosis of cancer.
+Phenoxodiol is being given at dosages of 50, 200 or 400 mg (8-hourly) for four weeks prior to surgery.
+The study is intended to measure the effect of treatment on tumor size and tumor biology.